Semantic-Org/Semantic-UI-React/docs/app/Component Guidelines.md

 ```

 **Plugin**
-The jQuery plugin can be called using `element`:
+The Semantic UI jQuery plugin can be accessed using `element`:

 ```jsx
 let checkbox = <Checkbox />;